jasoncarr95/Coding-Challenges-DSA/README.md

-# JavaScript Algorithms and Data Structures - Notes
+# Job Prep Notes - Fullstack SWE (MERN/JS)

-This repo contains my notes while prepping for the job hunt.
+This repo contains my notes while prepping for the job hunt, and my solution to some coding challenges.
+(In JavaScript)

 ## [String Methods](string-methods/README.md)